 - A complete official secondary school transcript with certified English translations.

 - An academic recommendation from a secondary school teacher or counselor stating your English language proficiency level.

 - A writing sample in English.
 A writing prompt is provided in the online application and can only be viewed by logging in or creating a new application.

 - TOEFL score report from ETS (Educational Testing Service).

 - A Skype interview will be required.

-Upon acceptance, the Pre-College Program will send the applicant an official letter of acceptance certifying that he or she has been approved for admission and his or her approved course of study.
+Upon acceptance, the Pre-College Program will send the applicant an official letter of acceptance certifying approval for admission and the student's approved course of study.
 The letter will confirm the program dates, pre-arrival information, and the tuition, fees, and payment deadline.